Once fully established, the IT Governance Committees will advise on IT project priorities and oversee key initiatives.

 - Strengthen the core technology services deployed across the university so that colleges and administrative units can focus on innovation.

-Domain of data and data management systems supporting the administrative, academic, and research missions at the university.
+Oversight of projects in the data domain of MSU IT.
+This group supports the proper use and standardization of processes and procedures around data and data management systems supporting the administrative, academic, and research missions at the university.